Amravati: Airport

-Dr. Panjabrao Deshmukh Airport Amravati, located at Bellora, 15 kilometers from NH-6 towards Yavatmal, is operated by the Maharashtra Airport Development Company (MADC).
-Presently it has no commercial scheduled flights.
+Amravati Airport, located at Bellora, 15 kilometres from NH-6 towards Yavatmal, is operated by the Maharashtra Airport Development Company (MADC).
+It is currently served by Alliance Air, which operates three flights per week on Mondays, Wednesdays, and Fridays to Mumbai.
 The Nagpur Flying Club has applied to DGCA for permission to shift its flying operations to Amravati airport.
 It also has a helipad facility.
 MADC is acquiring about 400 Hectares of land for developing the airport and related facilities at an estimated cost of Rs.
 2.25 billion.